-In his paper we have sought to argue that transferring some cognitive capabilities from people into artefacts was a natural (if not essential!) way to facilitate the disappearance of computers as computers find themselves increasingly embedded into artefacts.
-We have also argued embedded-intelligence can bring significant cost and effort savings over the evolving lifetime of product by avoiding expensive programming (and re-programming).
-In particular, if people are to use collections of computer based artefacts to build systems to suit their own personal tastes (which may be unique in some sense) then self programming embeddedagents offer one way of allowing this without incurring an undue skill or time overhead.
-However, whilst this paper argues strongly that integrating embedded intelligent agents into artefacts is highly beneficial, the paper exposes several significant problems, many of which remain as research challenges.
+In this paper we have argued that transferring some cognitive capabilities from people into artefacts is a natural way to facilitate the disappearance of computers as computers are increasingly embedded into our daily environment.
+We have also argued that embedded-intelligence can bring significant cost and effort savings over the evolving lifetime of product by avoiding expensive programming (and reprogramming).
+In particular, if people are to use collections of computer based artefacts to build systems to suit their own personal tastes (which may be unique in some sense) then self programming embedded-agents offer one way of allowing this without incurring an undue skill or time overhead.
+However, whilst this paper argues strongly that integrating embedded intelligent agents into artefacts is highly beneficial, it also exposes several significant problems, many of which remain as research challenges.
 For instance, dealing with the problems of non-determinism, dimensionality and temporality in computationally compact environments are very challenging topics.

-We presented an overview of an intelligent inhabited environment in the form of a student dormitory that we plan to use as a test-bed for some of these intelligent artefacts in the eGadgets project (part of the EU Disappearing Computer Programme) and the CareAgent project (part of the Korean-UK Scientific Fund Programme) and we look forward to reporting results from this environment in a future paper.
-We noted that previous papers from our group have reported on extensive experimental results in similar environment that suggests that embedded-agents can significantly contribute to making effective computer based artefacts in which the computer has cognitively disappeared (to a significant extent)
+We also presented an overview of an intelligent inhabited environment in the form of the iDorm that we plan to use as a test-bed for some intelligent artefacts in the eGadgets project and for the CareAgent project (part of a Korean-UK Scientific Fund Programme) which includes co-operation between fixed agents and mobile robots [Colley 01].
+We look forward to reporting results from this environment in a future paper.
+We note that previous papers from our group have reported on experimental results in a simpler environment that suggest that embedded-agents can significantly contribute to making effective computer based artefacts in which the computer has cognitively disappeared to a significant extent.

-Acknowledgements: We are pleased to acknowledge the contribution of Malcolm Lear and Robin Dowling (Essex University) for their help building the intelligent dormitory and intelligent-artifacts.
-We would also like to thank, Anthony Pounds-Cornish, Sue Sharples, Gillian Kearney, and Filiz Cayci for their indirect contributions arising from many stimulating discussions on intelligent-artifact and embedded-agent issues.
-In addition, thanks are due to Kieran Delaney (NMRC) for the drinks and conversations in a Patras bar that led to some of the unconventional intelligent-artifact ideas!
+Acknowledgements: We are pleased to acknowledge the contribution of Malcolm Lear, Robin Dowling and Arran Holmes for their help building the intelligent dormitory and intelligent-artifacts.
+We would also like to thank Hakan Duman, Anthony Pounds-Cornish, Sue Sharples, Gillian Kearney, and Filiz Cayci for their indirect contributions arising from many stimulating discussions on intelligentartifact and embedded-agent issues.
+We are also pleased to acknowledge our eGadget partners Kieran Delaney (NMRC), Achilles Kameas , Irene Mavrommati and Manolis Koutlis CTI) whose thought provoking discussions have contributed to our thinking in this area.